alexrobertsonuk/ga4-for-content-designers/docs/user-journeys.md

 >
 > Add dimensions and metrics into the Settings column in the order specified.
 Unless otherwise stated, leave all other settings at their default values.

-By combining these explorations, you can build an understanding of:
+By combining the explorations in this section, you can build an understanding of:

 - where users arrive from
 - how they move through a site or service